cary-miller/cary-miller.github.io/_posts/2015-07-26-try-harder.md

 {% endhighlight %}

 Seeing the two different versions immediately suggests a generalization to cover both scenarios.
-And that will take us to the new repo....
+And that will take us to the new repo, [repeat_until_satisfied](https://github.com/cary-miller/repeat/blob/master/until.py)

-[repeat_until_satisfied](https://github.com/cary-miller/repeat/blob/master/until.py)